ravicm/blackJack/README.md

 ####I. Extensible:

 This contains  interfaces to extension points of the game.
-A sample class has been provided and used.
+A sample class implementing interface has been provided and used.
 You can choose to extend the game by implementing the provided interfaces.
 A brief description of extenstion points is given below:

 **1. Playing strategy (Interface: Simulator):** Given a hand and one card of dealer.
 You can plan to take a hit or stand by implementing Simulator to say Yes/No for hit/stand.
 Sample simulators included are: